Ensembl/ensembl-production/modules/Bio/EnsEMBL/Production/Pipeline/FileDump/README.txt

 vep
 indexed_vep_cache
 -----------------
+These directories contain Ensembl VEP caches of the remapped Ensembl/GENCODE gene set to facilitate analysing your own variant data with Ensembl VEP.

-This directory contains VEP tool utility files, for more information please refer to http://www.ensembl.org/info/docs/tools/vep/index.html
+For more information please refer to http://www.ensembl.org/info/docs/tools/vep/index.html